yaegassy/coc-ty/README.md

 ## Configuration options

 - `ty.enable`: Enable coc-ty extension, default: `true`
+- `ty.path`: Custom path for the `ty` binary.
+If no value is set, the `ty` command will be detected from the runtime environment, , default: `""`
 - `ty.disableCompletion`: Disable completion only, default: `false`
 - `ty.disableDiagnostics`: Disable diagnostics only, default: `false`
 - `ty.disableHover`: Disable hover only, default: `false`
 - `ty.disableInlayHint`: Disable inlayHint only, default: `false`
 - `ty.disableTypeDefinition`: Disable typeDefinition only, default: `false`
-- `ty.binaryPath`: Custom path for the `ty` binary.
-If no value is set, the `ty` command will be detected from the runtime environment, , default: `""`
 - `ty.trace.server`: Traces the communication between coc.nvim and the ty language server, default: `"off"`

 Other settings have the same configuration as [ty-vscode](https://github.com/astral-sh/ty-vscode).